lucasthormann/TalkALot/README.md

 git clone https://github.com/lucasthormann/cxx-chat.git
 ```

-3. Run the following Bourne-Again SHell commands within the terminal in order to preprocess, compile, assemble, and link the files using G++ (a C++ compiler included in the GNU Compiler Collection)
+3. Run the following commands in order to preprocess, compile, assemble, and link the files using G++ (a C++ compiler included in the GNU Compiler Collection)
 ```
 g++ server.cpp -lpthread -o server g++ client.cpp -lpthread -o client